2018 SURF Annual Conference

 12pm Reality Check– Electronic Voting Session

-12.10pm Policy, Priorities and Practice – Panel Session – Gerry McCartney, Reeni Kennedy Boyle, SG rep tbc, Jim Gray (Former Glasgow CC) and Robin McAlpine (Common Weal)
+12.10pm Policy, Priorities and Practice – Panel Session – Gerry McCartney, Reeni Kennedy Boyle, David Cowan (Scottish Government), Jim Gray (Former Glasgow CC) and Robin McAlpine (Common Weal)

 12.45pm Lunch with exhibitors at our Community Regeneration Marketplace